AltspaceVR/AltspaceSDK-wiki/Your-First-Altspace-App.md

 First clone or [download] the [AltspaceSDK Repo] from GitHub.

-You can also using a GitHub GUI, command line shown here for brevity.
+(or use a GitHub GUI, command line shown here for brevity)
 ```
 $ git clone git@github.com:AltspaceVR/AltspaceSDK.git
 ```